NeoMatrix14241/LocalScreenCast/README.md

 ### Can't connect from another PC
 - Ensure both PCs are on same network (WiFi/LAN)
-- Check firewall isn't blocking UDP Port 49152-65535
+- Check firewall isn't blocking UDP Port 49152-65535, create new rule then allow UDP 49152-65535 Ports

 ### No audio
 - Grant microphone permission in browser